berrytechnics/circuit-sage/DEPLOYMENT.md

 1. Verify database credentials in environment variables
 2. Check database is running and accessible
 3. Verify network connectivity (firewall rules)
-4. For Render: Ensure database and backend are in same region
+4. For Docker Compose: Ensure containers are on the same network

 ### Migrations Fail